Annual Report 2019

 A further resident reported that his elderly mother in Hillpark, Edinburgh had also been visited and an appointment arranged to go back to give her an estimate.

 Understandably, there is concern that this company may be targeting vulnerable home owners in the area.

 To facilitate carriageway resurfacing and traffic light upgrading, the Council has made a temporary restriction during the period 23 October 2018 to 1 February 2019.
 This provides for road closures and parking restrictions.

-Note – The upgrade has been postponed until spring 2019.
+Note – The upgrade has been delayed but commenced on 7 January 2019.